NCAA March Madness Betting Guide: Strategies and Tips

 The month of March brings about many things, but there is only one event on the sports betting mind.
-The NCAAB March Madness tournament lasts for nearly the entire month and is one of the most popular events to bet on in the US.
+The NCAA March Madness tournament lasts for nearly an entire month and is one of the most popular events to bet on in the US.

 In 2018, the amount of money wagered on March Madness was second only to Super Bowl 52.
 The tournament is looked forward to all year by basketball and sports fans alike.
-Before betting in the US was legal, illegal wagers on this tournament would normally surpass $2.5 billion.
+Before betting in the US was legal, wagers mad illegally on this tournament would normally surpass $2.5 billion.

 Now, with plenty of options for legal sports betting and lots of new players, this upcoming tournament looks to host even more hopeful bettors with ten-game parlays on the first round than ever before.